HenryTortor-Owei/CUSTOMER_AND_PRODUCT_SALES_ANALYSIS/README.md

 # CUSTOMER_AND_PRODUCT_SALES_ANALYSIS
 This is an analysis of customer and product sales data to uncover key insights.
 In total, there are ten questions which were desired to be answered:
-1 What are monthly total sales
+1. What are monthly total sales
-2 What are monthly total orders
+2. What are monthly total orders
-3 What is the monthly total quantity
+3. What is the monthly total quantity
-4 What is the total number of monthly customers
+4. What is the total number of monthly customers
-5 What is the monthly running total of sales
+5. What is the monthly running total of sales
-6 What is the 3-month moving average of sales
+6. What is the 3-month moving average of sales
-7 Analyze the performance of products by comparing each product’s sales to both its average sales performance over the whole period and the previous year's performance
+7. Analyze the performance of products by comparing each product’s sales to both its average sales performance over the whole period and the previous year's performance
-8 Analyse product categories to find which contributes the most to product sales 9 Segment products into cost ranges and find out how many products fall into each segment 10 Group customers into three segments based on their spending behaviour:
+8. Analyse product categories to find which contributes the most to product sales
+9. What is the contribution of each products to sales, group them into segments.
+10. Group customers into three segments based on their spending behaviour:
   - VIP: At least 12 months of spending and total spend of more than 5000 Euros
   - Regular: At least 12 months of spending but total spend is 5000 Euros or less
   - New: Less than 12 months of spending

-** A caveat for the data is that data for 2010 and 2014 were incomplete
+## A caveat for the data is that data for 2010 and 2014 were incomplete

 What are monthly total sales?
 Here are the results of running the queries.
 2013 had the highest sales